 A large print version of our guide book is also available in the gift shop.

 Some of the exhibits include audio content, and most of these are accompanied by subtitles on screen.

-In addition to subtitles, the King Richard III Visitor Centre app can be downloaded onto a smartphone or tablet and provides transcripts of all the audio in the exhibition, as well as additional information.
+In addition to subtitles, the King Richard III Visitor Centre app can be downloaded onto a smartphone or tablet.
+The app provides transcripts of the audio content in the exhibition, as well as additional information.
 You can find out more about this and download the app here.

 There is a hearing loop at reception for visitors using hearing aids and guests are able to bring carers to assist.